-As it is our responsibility, under the mandates provided to us by the Human Rights Council, to seek to clarify all cases brought to our attention, we would be grateful for your observations on the following matters:
+As it is our responsibility, under the mandates provided to us by the Human Rights Council, to seek to clarify all cases brought to our attention, we would therefore be grateful for your observations on the following matters:

-- 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
-Please provide any information you have about the legal domicile of the company Kiryandongo Sugar Limited.
+1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations.